Battle of Rocquencourt: Prelude

 After its defeat at the Battle of Waterloo on 18 June 1815, the remnants of the French Army of the North fell back on Paris, where it was reinforced by some fresh regular army regiments and the French National Guard.
 They were pursued and harried by the Anglo-Allied and Prussian armies which, by 29 June, were less than 5 mi from Paris.

-The Duke of Wellington, the commander of the Anglo-Allied army, and Prince Blücher, the commander of the Prussian army, met on the evening of the 29 June and determined that one army would confront the French behind their strongly fortified lines line of Saint-Denis and Montmartre, while the other army would move off to the right and cross to the left ba k of the river Seine downstream of the lines.
+The Duke of Wellington, the commander of the Anglo-Allied army, and Prince Blücher, the commander of the Prussian army, met on the evening of the 29 June and determined that one army would confront the French behind their strongly fortified lines of Saint-Denis and Montmartre, while the other army would move off to the right and cross to the left ba k of the river Seine downstream of the lines.
 Although this plan was not without risks, the allied Coalition commanders decided that the potential benefits outweighed the risks.

 During 29 June, as the Coalition forces approached Paris, it had also been tolerably well ascertained that, although fortified works had been thrown up on the right bank of the Seine, the defence of the left bank had been comparatively neglected.
 A further inducement towards the adoption of this plan arose from a report which was now received from Major Colomb, stating that although he had found the bridge of Chatou, leading to Château de Malmaison, destroyed; he had hastened to that of Saint-Germain-en-Laye, on hearing that it had not been damaged; and succeeded in gaining possession of it at the very moment the French were on the point of blowing it up.
 The bridge of Maisons, still lower down stream, was also taken and occupied.